-If the new connection point is a load, the relevant TNSP supplies AEMO with the load data for each trading sample interval following the commissioning of the connection point.
-If the new connection point is a generating unit, AEMO determines an estimate of the dispatch-output for the new generating unit using the procedure set out in section 5.4.
+If the new connection point is a load, the relevant TNSP supplies AEMO with the load data for each Sample Interval trading interval following the commissioning of the connection point.
+If the new connection point is a generating unit, AEMO determines an estimate of the dispatch-output for the new generating unit using the procedure set out in section 5.4 in consultation with the proponent.